gammu/gammu/docs/manual/faq/smsd.rst

 SQL Server, Sybase, Firebird,...).
 Unfortunately `libdbi`_ currently does not work natively on Microsoft Windows, so you can use it only on Unix platforms.

+Since version 1.29.92, SMSD can also connect to any ODBC data source, so you should be able to connect to virtually any database engine using this standard.

 .. seealso:: :ref:`gammu-smsd-sql`

 Is there some user interface for SMSD?